cubicleguy/py_esensorlib/src/esensorlib/README.md

 devices and building evaluation software in a Python 3.x environment using the UART interface.

 This package consists of two main parts:
-  * *SensorDevice()* main class is composed of 5 subclasses *UartPort*, *RegInterface*, and one of the following *AcclFn*, *ImuFn*, or *VibFn* depending on the type of device
+  * *SensorDevice* main class is a composition subclasses *UartPort*, *RegInterface*, and one of the following *AcclFn*, *ImuFn*, or *VibFn* depending on the type of device
     * Primary purpose is to communicate and control the sensing device
     * Provide low-level functions to read/write registers
     * Provide functions to perform self-tests, software reset, flash-related functions
     * Provide functions to configure the device, and enter CONFIG/SAMPLING mode
     * Provide functions to read a burst sample when in SAMPLING mode
     * Expose properties to read various statuses and device model information
-    * For more detailed information on using the *SensorDevice()* class refer to the README.md in the `src/esensorlib/` folder
+    * For more detailed information on using the *SensorDevice* class refer to the README.md in the `src/esensorlib/` folder
   * A example logger comes in 3 variants based on the sensing device types: *accl_logger.py*, *imu_logger.py*, *vibe_logger.py*
-    * It is intended as evaluation software and as a reference on how to use the *SensorDevice()* class to control and read sensor data
+    * This is intended as evaluation software and as a reference on how to use the *SensorDevice* class to control and read sensor data
-    * It uses the *LoggerHelper()* class for parsing and formatting sensor device status and sensor data
+    * The *LoggerHelper* class is for parsing and formatting sensor device status and sensor data
-    * It is a command line driven application for configuring the device and logging the sensor output using arguments:
+    * This is a command line driven application for configuring the device and/or logging the sensor output using arguments:
       * Serial port setting such as port name, baudrate
       * Time duration for collecting sensor data
       * Device configuration settings i.e. output rate, filter setting, model, etc